Beer Never Broke My Heart: History and content

 Combs wrote the song with Randy Montana and Jonathan Singleton, and Scott Moffatt was the track's producer.
 Combs first performed the song acoustically in concert in January 2018.

 Taste of Country wrote of the song's lyrical theme, "He sings about everything else in life that can hurt a person, but ultimately comes to the conclusion that beer is the only safe bet!"
 The song features a list of various things and people that have disappointed the narrator in his life, before concluding in the chorus that "long-neck, ice-cold beer never broke my heart."
 The song features a guitar riff which was described as owing "as much to hard rock as country" by Rolling Stone reporter Robert Crawford.

 Commercial performance

-Beer Never Broke My Heart peaked at No. 1 on Billboard's Country Airplay chart dated August 4, 2019, which made this Combs' sixth number one on the chart.
-The song was certified Platinum by the RIAA on October 24, 2019.
+"Beer Never Broke My Heart" peaked at No. 1 on Billboard's Country Airplay chart dated August 10, 2019, becoming Combs' sixth consecutive number one on the chart.
+The song was certified 8× Platinum by the RIAA on June 13, 2025.
 It has sold 321,000 copies in the United States as of March 2020.

 Critical reception

-Rolling Stone reporter Robert Crawford described the song as "a country hit for the digital streaming generation, with just enough genre-crossing charm to rope in the city slickers".
 Stephen Thomas Erlewine, writing for AllMusic, described the song as "a clever drinking anthem that summarizes the bold undercurrents of The Prequel EP quite well."
+Rolling Stone reporter Robert Crawford described the song as "a country hit for the digital streaming generation, with just enough genre-crossing charm to rope in the city slickers", and the outlet ranked it #188 on its ranking of the 200 Greatest Country Songs of All Time on May 24, 2024.